Butterfly lighting for portraits – how and when to use it

 However, two facial features that do not suit butterfly lighting are:

-• Round faces – don’t photograph well with butterfly lighting as it makes them look heavier.
-For round faces, rather use Rembrandt lighting, loop lighting or split lighting patterns to slim and define them.
-However, in photography there are always exceptions, and for me the round face exception for butterfly lighting is babies and toddlers – it’s great for emphasizing their gorgeous little chubby cheeks!
+However, in photography there are always exceptions.
+For me the round face exception for butterfly lighting is babies and toddlers.
+It’s great for emphasizing their gorgeous little chubby cheeks!
 Which, of course is not what we want to do for adults.

 • Deepset eyes – because the eyes are set further back, you need to be careful that the light is not so high that you lose the catchlights in their eyes